danieldoh/danieldoh.github.io/content/authors/admin/_index.md

     url: https://www.purdue.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are Human-Computer Interaction, Applied Machine Learning, and Mized Reality.
+bio: My research interests are Human-Computer Interaction, Applied Machine Learning, and Mixed Reality.

 # Interests to show in About widget
 interests: